nikhilsebastiank/FRV2015-ReplicationMaterials/README.md

 5. Fig2.do - uses the data constructed by the authors to replicate Figure 2;
 6. regSpec1.do - uses the data constructed by the authors to replicate results using Specification 1.
 7. regSpec2.do - uses the data constructed by the authors to replicate results using Specification 2.

+Feel free to contact write to me at nikhil.sebastian@sciencespo.fr for further clarifications/questions.